danryan/hal/README.md

 ### Slack

 By default, Hal uses Slack's hubot integration.
 Currently Hal will listen in on all public channels.
 In the future, you'll be able to specify channels by either a whitelist or blacklist.
 Private groups require the IRC gateway to work around a current limitation of the Slack API.
 See [Using IRC](#irc-gateway).
-The IRC gateway is typically the prefered method as your bot will automatically join all channels and groups it belongs to, and removing Hal from a room is as simple as a `/kick hal` command.
+The IRC gateway is author's prefered method as your bot will automatically join all channels and groups it belongs to, and removing Hal from a room is as simple as a `/kick hal` command.
+Some advanced features like
 Start by adding the Hubot integration for your team (if you haven't done so).
 Then, set the following environment variables when starting up your bot:

 ```